-A Certified Food Safety Manager (CFSM) is a full-time employee of one specific food service establishment; this person has a Montgomery County Health Department (MCHD) issued certificate.
+A Certified Food Safety Manager (CFSM) is a full-time employee of one specific food service establishment; this person has a Montgomery County Office of Public Health (OPH) issued certificate.
 The CFSM certificate is issued to the individual not the facility.
 The individual may serve as the CFSM for one facility only.

-Individuals must complete the Reciprocity Application in order to receive an MCHD certificate after completing an MCHD approved course within the past five years.
+Individuals must complete the Reciprocity Application in order to receive an OPH certificate after completing an OPH approved course within the past five years.

 It is your responsibility to get certified every 5 years, reminder letters will no longer be sent out.